 (Office opening hours are currently disrupted due to Welsh government regulations – However, all calls and enquiries will still be answered remotely when the office is closed.)

 Tue 09:00 - 17:30

 Wed 09:00 - 17:30

 Sun 10:00 - 16:00

 The shining jewel of Qatar, Doha is a multicultural city, home to most of the country's population as well as expatriate communities from a range of origins.
 Shopping abounds in the city's plentiful malls, while the Corniche impresses visitors with picturesque architecture and dazzling views of the harbour.
 Luxury hotels, spas, world class restaurants, malls and architecturally unusual buildings sprout up constantly.
 Sport, cultural offerings and leisure activities are the areas which are changing most rapidly, yet during this future-oriented change, there’s a strong push to retain a connection to the past.
 Qatar will host the FIFA World Cup, the first country in the Middle East to do so, in 2022.
 Alongside the cutting-edge modernity, there’s still a chance to shop in vibrant souqs and markets, explore fascinating heritage sites and attend top-class equestrian events.

-Sri Lanka is blessed with a 1,330km coastline comprised of white sandy beaches, rocky bays and lined with coconut palms.
-The tranquil, sapphire-blue waters (non-monsoon period) of the Indian Ocean have a perfect average temperature of 27 degrees.
-Diving and snorkelling are popular as coral reefs ...
+Sri Lanka is blessed with a 1,330km coastline comprised of white sandy beaches and rocky bays lined with coconut palms.
+The tranquil, sapphire-blue waters of the Indian Ocean have a perfect average temperature of 27 degrees.
+Diving and snorkelling are popular as coral reefs encircle the island.